Artist

 In 2020, Pedro Wonaeamirri and Patrick Freddy Puruntatameri were selected to participate in the prestigious Biennale of Sydney, exhibiting a major installation at the Museum of Contemporary Art, Sydney.
 Under the direction of Brook Andrew, NIRIN brings together over 100 artists, creatives and collectives across six sites: Art Gallery of NSW, Artspace, Campbelltown Arts Centre, Cockatoo Island, Museum of Contemporary Art Australia and the National Art School.
 NIRIN which means “edge” in the language of the Wiradjuri people of central NSW offers a space for the 100-plus artists to gather and share, to rejoice, disrupt and reimagine the world, and to challenge dominant narratives.

-Most recently, in 2021, Pedro Wonaeamirri participated in a major exhibition entitled TIWI,at the 38th Telstra National Aboriginal and Torres Strait Islander Art Awards (NATSIAA).
+In 2021, Wonaeamirri participated in a major exhibition entitled TIWI, at The Ian Potter Centre: NGV Australia, Melbourne, Victoria, Australia and was annouced as the winner of the Telstra Multimedia Award at the 38th Telstra National Aboriginal and Torres Strait Islander Art Awards (NATSIAA).

 © Jilamara Arts & Crafts and Alcaston Gallery, 2024